nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - When editing skills, the existing skills of the project will be removed i.e adding of skills is not cumulative.
 - You can remove all the project’s skills by typing `s/` without specifying any skills after it.
-- You cannot edit an project's id.
-More specifically, you are not allowed to specify `id/PROJECTID` in the `edit` command.
+- You cannot edit a project's id.
+More specifically, you are not allowed to specify `pid/PROJECTID` in the `edit` command.

 Examples:

-- `editproject 1 pn/Aplha ` Edits the project name to be `Aphla`.
+- `editproject 1 pn/ALPHA ` Edits the project name to be `ALPHA`.
 - `editproject 2 s/Cybersecurity` Edits the skill of the 2nd project to be `Cybersecurity`.

 Expected output: